adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 ### Will the NDIS pay for my membership or class fees?
 Generally, the NDIS funds the disability-related support you need to participate in activities, not the standard costs that anyone would pay.
 For example, NDIS might fund a support worker to help you attend a class but not the class enrollment fee itself.
 However, there may be exceptions for specialized programs that directly address disability-specific needs.

-### What activities can be funded under Social and Community Participation?
+### What NDIS funded activities can be covered under Social and Community Participation?
 A wide range of activities can be supported including joining clubs and groups, attending community events, sports and recreation, arts programs, volunteering, skill-building classes, and everyday community activities like shopping.
 The key requirement is that the activities align with your NDIS goals and the support is reasonable and necessary.

-### How do I include Social and Community Participation in my NDIS plan?
+### How do I include NDIS Community Participation in my NDIS plan?
 During your planning meeting, clearly discuss your goals related to community involvement, what activities interest you, and what specific supports you need to participate (e.g., transport, support worker hours).
 Explain how these activities will help you work toward your goals and improve your independence or well-being.

-### Can I use Social and Community Participation funding for group activities?
+### Can I use Social and Community Participation funding for NDIS group activities?
 Yes, both Core and Capacity Building funding can support participation in group activities.
 Core Supports might fund a support worker to help you attend a group, while Capacity Building might fund participation in a structured group program designed to build specific skills.
+NDIS group programs and NDIS social groups provide valuable opportunities for social skills development in a supportive environment.

 ### What NDIS codes are used for Social and Community Participation?
 Common codes include 04_210_0125_6_1 (Access Community Social and Recreational Activities) under Core Supports, and 09_011_0125_6_3 (Community Participation Activities) under Capacity Building.
 Your provider will use the appropriate code when claiming payment for the support they deliver.

+### How is NDIS Community Access different from other Social and Community Participation supports?
+NDIS Community Access specifically refers to the support needed to physically access and navigate community environments.
+It's often funded through Core Supports and may include transportation assistance and physical support to engage in community activities.
+It's a fundamental component that enables broader social and community participation.